hastur-dev/rust-learning-game/README-WASM.md

    http://localhost:8000
    ```

-3. **Enjoy the game!** Use WASD or arrow keys to move, Space to scan, E to grab items.
+3. **Enjoy the game!** Write Rust code in the integrated editor to control your robot's movement and actions.

 ### Alternative Web Servers